-The exhibit also includes a short documentary film, interactive touch screens, a studio where guests can be photographed with their favorite animal as a backdrop, an immersive “cyclorama” installation featuring thousands of the species Sartore has photographed, a gallery devoted to California’s indigenous species, and a full slate of programming including field trips, workshops, and our acclaimed Iris Nights lecture series.
+The exhibit also includes a short documentary film, interactive touch screens, a studio where guests can be photographed with their favorite animal as a backdrop, a gallery devoted to California’s indigenous species, and a full slate of programming including field trips, workshops, and our acclaimed Iris Nights lecture series.

 Sartore’s powerful photos mirror a powerful message—shared with humor and compassion—that to know these animals is to want to save them.